codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 ---
-title: "Production and staging deployments"
+title: "Deploying to predefined environments"
-description: "Deploy to different environments from Codefresh pipelines"
+description: "Deploy to different production and staging environments from Codefresh pipelines"
 group: ci-cd-guides
 toc: true
 ---